 - Interim District Meeting (of his/her district)

-- Presidential task Forces (if appointed, and meeting is at time of an Executive Board meeting)
+- Presidential task Forces (if appointed, and meeting is at time of an ACOG Board of Directors meeting)

 To be eligible for a Young-Physician-at-Large position a candidate must have been a Fellow for eight or fewer years as of the deadline for submission of nomination materials.
 Fellows must be board-naïve.
-Fellows seeking this position must not have served in any capacity on the Executive Board previously.
+Fellows seeking this position must not have served in any capacity on the ACOG Board of Directors previously.

 Election and Term of Office

-Effective with the 2018 elections two Young Physicians-at-Large will serve on the Executive Board according to the bylaws and policies and procedures established by the Executive Board.
+Effective with the 2018 elections two Young Physicians-at-Large will serve on the ACOG Board of Directors according to the bylaws and policies and procedures established by the ACOG Board of Directors.
 They will have two-year terms and are not eligible for re-election to that position.
 Their terms will be staggered.

 An honorarium is provided to the Young Physicians-at-Large for the duties performed and meetings attended.
 The honorarium may be adjusted depending on circumstances determined by ACOG policies and procedures.
 The Compensation Committee determines the honorarium level annually